 Bespoke architectural design

-For private home-owners, each room in the house can accommodate a unique creation: a staircase, a banister, an indoor glass wall, a shower screen, a wall light, door handles, a stylish piece of furniture, decorative objects, etc.
+For private customers, every room in the house can be the subject of a unique creation: a staircase, a banister, an interior glass roof, a shower screen, a wall light, door handles, designer furniture, decorative objects…

 Brushed stainless steel with champagne hue and curved glazing